La Sociedad para las Artes

 We are seeking to establish a permanent endowed fund.
 This fund will be managed by the New Mexico State University Foundation, and earnings will support our many creative writing programs, including our visiting writers and reading series as well as creative writing workshops for the children in the Las Cruces Public Schools.
 Donations to La Sociedad Para Las Artes are gratefully accepted and tax deductible.
 Any checks should be made payable to NMSU Foundation and sent to the address below:

-La Sociedad para las Artes
+La Sociedad para Las Artes

 New Mexico State University